sendgrid/smtpapi-go/USAGE.md

 #### Adding a single filter

-Adding a filter is easy with the `header.AddFilter` method.
+Adding a filter is easy by using the `header.AddFilter` method.

 This method requires 3 values:
 - The filter's name